๐ŸŒ Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-๐Ÿ•ฐ๏ธ Time Zone Favorability + 7.4 -- 20 Israel Standard Time (GMT+2) is highly convenient for coordinating with both European and Middle Eastern business hours.
+๐Ÿ•ฐ๏ธ Time Zone Favorability + 7.2 -- 20 UTC+3 aligns well with European and Middle Eastern business hours, but is less ideal for US West Coast collaboration.

 ๐Ÿ“ˆ BUSINESS & ECONOMY